-When you turn on the server, it performs a series of tests to check the operation of the server components and some optional devices in the server.
+When you turn on the server, it performs a series of tests to check the operation of server components and some of the options in the server.
 This series of tests is called the power-on self-test, or POST.